marcuswendt/FieldKit.cpp/README.txt

   hg clone https://field@bitbucket.org/field/fieldkit.cpp

+- Installation -

+To make sure all headers and libraries can be found by Xcode/Visual Studio place the FieldKit.cpp folder and its dependent libraries next to each other in the same folder e.g. on my OSX machine

+~/Documents/Development/Libraries/fieldkit.cpp
+~/Documents/Development/Libraries/Cinder (latest version from github) ~/Documents/Development/Libraries/FBXSDK (link to /Applications/Autodesk/FBXSDK2011_3)
+~/Documents/Development/Libraries/OpenCV

 === Vision Kit ===

 Aims to provide a robust and extendible solution to common computer-vision problems;
 Blob detection, blob tracking, contouring and finger tip detection.

 - Requirements -